agsb/wirewp/README.md

 That could also be used to evaluate the order of sockets and sum of wire used.

-Why do not leave the script find the best permutations ?
+Why do not leave the script find the best form all possible permutations ?
-Just eight sockets does 40320 diferent possibilities.
+Just eight sockets does 40,320 diferent permutations, ten sockets does 3,628,800, so better define some rules to avoid brute force.

 Need more rules for evaluate, only the sum of wires is not a unbias criteria.

-SUgestions ?
+Any sugestions ?

 ## More